 Sell Gold Krugerrand

-Gold Krugerrands are seen as a good investment, but when it comes to deciding to sell your gold krugerrand, Nevada Coin Mart is the best place to sell them.
-Nevada Coin Mart has the best and most competitive gold Krugerrand prices in town.
+Gold Krugerrands are seen as a good investment, but when deciding to sell your gold krugerrand, Nevada Coin Mart is the best place to sell them.
+Our store has the best and most competitive gold Krugerrand prices in town.
 Since the price of Gold Krugerrands depends on the spot price of gold, make sure you know its price in the market first.

 First minted on July 3, 1967, the Gold Krugerrand is South Africa’s official gold bullion coin.
-It was produced to help the South African Mint and Rand Refinery, the government came up with the coin to help the African gold market.
+Together with the South African Mint and Rand Refinery, the government came up with the coin to help the African gold market.

-The gold Krugerrand is named after Paul Kruger, a former president of South Africa and “rand” for the South African unit of currency.
+The Mint named the gold Krugerrand after Paul Kruger, a former president of South Africa, and “rand,” the South African currency unit.

-The gold Krugerrand was produced in 1967 as a way to privately own gold.
-It was made of a copper-gold alloy as opposed to fine gold, as the added copper made it more durable to damages.
+They made the gold Krugerrand in 1967 to allow citizens to own gold privately.
+For manufacturing, the Mint used a copper-gold alloy instead of fine gold, as the added copper made it more durable to damages.
 In 1980, the Krugerrand dominated 90% of the gold coin market worldwide.
 South Africa also released three coins of smaller weight during that year, the ½ troy ounce, ¼ ounce, and 1/10 ounce of gold.

 By 1984, they had imported over $600 million worth of Krugerrands.
-However, because of the economic sanctions due to the apartheid in the 1970s and 1980s, importing the gold Krugerrand was made illegal in Western countries.
-The United States, in particular, was historically the largest importer for the Krugerrand banned its import in 1985.
-Over US$600 million Krugerrand was imported into the United States in 1984.
+However, because of the economic sanctions due to the apartheid in the 1970s and 1980s, importing the gold Krugerrand became illegal in Western countries.
+Historically, the United States, the largest importer for the Krugerrand, banned its import in 1985.
 In 1991, most sanctions were lifted as the South African government ended its apartheid era.

 Artist and engraver Otto Schulz designed the coin’s obverse design, and it bears the portrait of Paul Kruger, a former president of the South African Republic.
-It also bears the words “SUID-AFRIKA·SOUTH AFRICA”.
-On the coin’s reverse side shows the national animal of South Africa, the springbok.
+It also bears the words “SUID-AFRIKA·SOUTH AFRICA.”
+The coin’s reverse side shows the national animal of South Africa, the springbok.
 The reverse side was designed by the renowned South African sculptor Coert Steynberg.
 The word “KRUGERRAND,” the year minted, and the weight is also indicated on the reverse side.